Diffusion Model-based Parameter Estimation in Dynamic Power Systems: Methods

 The transformer encoder is composed of a stack of layers, each containing a multi-head attention layer followed by a feed forward network.
-Layer normalization is utilized within each sublayer.
-The attention model calculates the correlation (attention weight) of input elements then produces the output representation through weighted summation of the inputs.
+Layer normalization is used within each sub-layer.
+The attention model calculates the attention weights of input elements, which quantify their dependencies, then produces the output representation through weighted summation of the inputs.
 Specifically, each input token is transformed into three variables, query $Q$, key $K$, and value $V$, by linear projections in equation~\eqref{WQKV}.
 The model computes the attention scores by taking the dot product of the queries $Q$ and keys $K$, which measures the similarity between them.
 The attention weights are then obtained by applying a softmax operation to the attention scores, ensuring that the attention weights sum up to 1 for each query.
 The model's output is an attention-weighted sum of values $V$ as expressed by equation~\eqref{attention}.
 On this basis, the multi-head attention is implemented by performing several attention functions with different linear projections in parallel then concatenating the outputs.
-Based on the multi-head attention mechanism, the denoising neural network seeks to represent the correlations among the CLM parameters, as well as the relationships between model parameters and conditioned power trajectories, enhancing parameter estimation performance.
+Based on the multi-head attention mechanism, the denoising neural network seeks to represent the dependencies among the CLM parameters, as well as the relationships between model parameters and conditioned power trajectories, enhancing parameter estimation performance.

 where ${W_Q}$, ${W_K}$, and ${W_V}$ are the transformation matrices; $X$ represents the input tokens; and ${{d_k}}$ denotes the dimension of keys.